jewelsofthought/neshama/site/posts/qkab/cards.md

 If the ultimate goal of Kabbalah is to bring people back to Judaism,  the Torah & _Mitzvot_, then it is not the Kabbalah that our sages propagated.
 For that Kabbalah comes after being steeped in Torah & from obeying the _Mitzvot_, i.e. being righteous, not before.
 Kabbalah is meant to lead the student into the deeper mysteries of the Torah (and universe), to gain a deeper understanding of God and His Purpose, how the Universe looks and works, what spiritual energy is and thus, how to understand it and its dynamics in our lives.
 However, this was taught upon a firm foundation of Judaic laws and customs.
 First a deep understanding of the religion was required before one could enter Kabbalah.

-## Merkava Descent (qkab/shaman)
+## Merkabah Descent (qkab/shaman)

-The Merkava Descent, as taught by Martha-Joy Aft, is correct (even if only for this time and this place).
+The Merkabah Descent, as taught by Martha-Joy Aft, is correct (even if only for this time and this place).
 It is our inheritance - a portal to another world, perhaps the "other world", that is part of our true inheritance, in addition to this one.

 ## Metatron (qkab)